filestack/filestack-ruby/README.md

 filelink = client.upload(external_url: 'http://someurl.com/image.png', options: {mimetype: 'image/jpeg'})
 ```

 To store file on `dropbox`, `azure`, `gcs` or `rackspace`, you must have the chosen provider configured in the developer portal to enable this feature.
 By default the file is stored on `s3`.
+You can add more details of the storage in `options`.

 ```ruby
 filelink = client.upload(filepath: '/path/to/file', storage: 'dropbox', options: {path: 'folder_name/'})